 In the 2002 assessment, maturity at age for Gulf of Alaska pollock was estimated using maturity stage data collected during winter EIT surveys in the Gulf of Alaska during 1983-2002.
-These new estimates replaced a maturity at age vector estimated by Hollowed et al. (1991) using maturity stage data collected during 1983-89.
+These estimates replaced a maturity at age vector estimated by Hollowed et al. (1991) using maturity stage data collected during 1983-89.
 Maturity stages for female pollock describe a continuous process of ovarian development between immature and post-spawning.
 For the purposes of estimating a maturity vector (the proportion of an age group that has been or will be reproductively active during the year) for stock assessment, all fish greater than or equal to a particular maturity stage are assumed to be mature, while those less than that stage are assumed to be immature.
-We assumed that maturity stages in which ovarian development had progressed to the point where ova were distinctly visible were mature.
-Maturity stage data should not be considered the most reliable data to estimate maturity at age.
-The stages are qualitative rather than quantitative, so there is subjectivity in assigning stages, and a potential for different technicians to apply criteria differently.
+Maturity stages in which ovarian development had progressed to the point where ova were distinctly visible were assumed to be mature.
+Maturity stages are qualitative rather than quantitative, so there is subjectivity in assigning stages, and a potential for different technicians to apply criteria differently.
 Because the link between pre-spawning maturity stages and eventual reproductive activity later in the season is not well established, the division between mature and immature stages is problematic.
 Changes in the timing of spawning could also affect maturity at age estimates.
 Merati (1993) compared visual maturity stages with ovary histology and a blood assay for vitellogenin and found general consistency between the different approaches.
 Merati (1993) noted that ovaries classified as late developing stage (i.e., immature) may contain yolked eggs, but it was unclear whether these fish would spawn later in the year.
-The average sample size of female pollock maturity stage data per year from winter EIT surveys in the Gulf of Alaska is 850 (Table 1.14).
+The average sample size of female pollock maturity stage data per year from winter EIT surveys in the Gulf of Alaska is 850 (Table 1.15).

-Estimates of maturity at age in 2006 from winter EIT surveys were below the long-term average for age 4 and age-5 pollock, but higher than the long-term average for the older ages (Fig. 1.10).
-Because there did not appear to be an objective basis for excluding data, we used the 1983-2006 average maturity at age in the assessment.
+Estimates of maturity at age in 2008 from winter EIT surveys were below the long-term average for age 4 and age-5 pollock, but close to the long-term average for the older ages (Fig. 1.11).
+Because there did not appear to be an objective basis for excluding data, the 1983-2008 average maturity at age was used in the assessment.

 Logistic regression (McCullagh and Nelder 1983) was also used to estimate the age and length at 50% mature at age for each year.
 Annual estimates of age at 50% maturity are highly variable and range from 3.7 years in 1984 to 6.1 years in 1991, with an average of 4.9 years.
-Length at 50% mature is less variable than the age at 50% mature, suggesting that at least some of the variability in the age at maturity can be attributed to changes in length at age (Fig 1.11).
+Length at 50% mature is less variable than the age at 50% mature, suggesting that at least some of the variability in the age at maturity can be attributed to changes in length at age (Fig 1.12).
+Changes in year-class dominance could also potentially affect estimates of maturity at age.
 There is less evidence of trends in the length at 50% mature, with only the 1983 and 1984 estimates as unusually low values.
-The average length at 50% mature for all years is approximately 42 cm.
+The average length at 50% mature for all years is approximately 43 cm.